Skip to main content

 Get Immunized

 Getting immunized is easy.
-Vaccines and preventive antibodies are available at the doctor’s office or pharmacies — and are usually covered by insurance.
+Vaccines are available at the doctor’s office or pharmacies — and are usually covered by insurance.

 Find out how to get protected.